skillkit

 Stop Condition (Mandatory):

-- Before structure creation or any overwrite/write operation, agent MUST ask user confirmation.
+- Before structure creation or any write/overwrite operation: ask user confirmation.

-- Agent MUST NOT modify files until user confirms.
+- Do not modify files until user confirms.

 For detailed workflow: See references/section-5-migration-workflow-doc-to-skill.md